tslateman/docs/docs/how-to/create-effective-documentation.md

 #### Example: Audience Profiles

-**Beginner Developer Profile:**
-- New to the technology
-- Needs step-by-step guidance
-- Appreciates explanations of "why"
-- Benefits from complete code examples

-**Experienced Developer Profile:**
-- Familiar with concepts
-- Wants quick answers
-- Prefers concise reference material
-- Values advanced tips and edge cases
+Let's look at two different readers you might write for.
+First, there's the beginner developer.
+They're new to your technology and need you to walk them through each step.
+They want to know not just what to do, but why they're doing it.
+Give them complete code examples they can copy and run.

+Then there's the experienced developer.
+They already know the concepts and just want quick answers.
+They prefer concise reference material without the hand-holding.
+What they really value are the advanced tips and edge cases that save them time.

 ### 2. Choose the Right Documentation Type